Statistical Analysis#

 In this example, we want to compare the mean age between males and females, or in other words we want to test whether the true mean age is equal for males and females.

-As we have all the data for our response variable (also called outcome variable or dependent variable), age in one object and we have a second object which indicates which entries are female and which are male, we will use the formula method (signalled by the ~) for specifying the comparision we want to make.
+As we have all the data for our response variable (also called outcome variable or dependent variable), age in one object, and we have a second object which indicates which entries are female and which are male, we will use the formula method (signalled by the ~) for specifying the comparison we want to make.

 %%R